How to Get Renters to Pay Rent

 Keeping the Relationship Alive

-There’s a lot of stories out there about rent default and refusals to meet lease agreements, yet precious few about happy endings.
-Keep happy endings in your mind and build your rent collection strategy to them.
+There are a lot of stories out there about rent default, evictions, and refusals to meet lease agreements, yet precious few about happy endings.
+Keep happy endings in your mind s you build your rent collection strategy.